tkunstek/serverless-authentication-boilerplate/README.md

 This project is aimed to be generic authentication boilerplate for Serverless framework (http://www.serverless.com).

-Test page that uses this boilerplate in backend: http://laardee.github.io/serverless-authentication-gh-pages
+Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages

 ## Boilerplate is now compatible with Serverless v.0.5.